lammps/lammps/doc/src/pg_library.rst

 .. _lammps_python_api:

-LAMMPS Python Module
+LAMMPS Python module
 ====================

-The LAMMPS Python module enables calling the LAMMPS library API from Python by dynamically loading functions in the LAMMPS shared library through the `Python ctypes module <https://docs.python.org/3/library/ctypes.html>`_.
+The LAMMPS Python module enables calling the LAMMPS C library API from Python by dynamically loading functions in the LAMMPS shared library through the `Python ctypes module <https://docs.python.org/3/library/ctypes.html>`_.
-The interface is object oriented but otherwise trying to be very similar to the C library API.
-Three different Python classes build on each other.
+Because of the dynamics loading, it is required that LAMMPS is compiled in :ref:`"shared" mode <exe>`.
+The Python interface is object oriented but otherwise trying to be very similar to the C library API.
+Three different Python classes to run LAMMPS are available and they build on each other.

 .. toctree::
    :maxdepth: 1